frazenshtein/fastcd/README.md

 Requires python 2.7 + extra modules.
 Just type the following to install required python modules:

+    sudo apt-get install python-urwid python-psutil

+If you do not have privileges try:

     pip install --user urwid psutil

-If you have issues with installation psutil, try to install python-dev first:

-    sudo apt-get install python-dev

 Get the utility: